 7. Tesla Model S

 Like the X, Tesla’s soft-top super sleek S model is also vegan-friendly.
-According to Drive Tribe, Tesla’s cars are vegan-friendly because CEO Elon Musk sees no need for animals to be used in the car manufacturing process.
+Tesla’s cars are vegan-friendly because CEO Elon Musk sees no need for animals to be used in the car manufacturing process.

 8. Nissan’s Upcoming Electric Vegan Car